openid/authzen/authorization-api-1_0.md

 pageSize:
 : OPTIONAL.
 The maximum number of `decision` items in a Search Response ({{search-response}}).
 The API MAY return a smaller number of items but SHOULD NOT return a number of items that is greater than this value

-The content of a Search Request body is a JSON object with a single field, `action` as described below:
+The content of a Search Request body is a JSON object with the following fields:

-action:
+principal:
+: A principal as described in the Principals section ({{principals}})

+queries:
 : REQUIRED.
-The type of access that is to be performed.
-Its value is a `string` that describes the action.
-This value of this field is as described in the Actions section ({{actions}}).
+An array of `string` values as described in the Actions section ({{actions}}).

 The following is a non-normative example of a Search Request: